-Throughout this Introductory Guide, there are occasional references to "Phase II testing."
+Throughout this Introductory Guide for Standardised MedDRA Queries, there are occasional references to "Phase II testing."
 Earlier in the development of SMQs, there was a period of time when the queries were provided to MedDRA subscribers for pre-production testing and feedback; this was called "Phase II."
 As of July 2006, Phase II has been eliminated.